telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 **HTTP PhoneHome server**

 The HTTP PhoneHome server waits for *POST HTTP requests* from VMs.
-This service publishes a DBus object (DBus server) to be used by tests to wait for PhoneHome requests.
+This service publishes a D-Bus object (D-Bus server) to be used by tests to wait for PhoneHome requests.

 When a request is received, HTTP PhoneHome server will inform, through the published object,